-There is one mandatory writing requirement which is to be completed by each Practicum II student during their practicum: a Treatment Plan.
+There are three (3) mandatory writing requirements which are to be completed by each student during their internship: SampleTreatment Plan, Progress Notes sample and a Letter of Referral.

-Treatment Plan:
+1. Treatment Plan:

-Once during the Practicum II, a formal Treatment Plan is to be submitted to the student's faculty supervisor.
-The format for the plan may be one which is used at the clinic or agency where the practicum is taking place or alternatively, may utilize a format copied from one provided by the supervisor.
+Once during the internship, a formal Treatment Plan is to be submitted to the intern's faculty supervisor.
+The format for the plan may be one which is used at the clinic or agency where the internship is taking place or the student may utilize a format copied from one provided by the supervisor.
 The plan you submit must include the following content: